Director of Business and Partnerships

 Being slightly obsessed with wellbeing and working as a primary school teacher, Alice knew she had the concept of a story: animals that represent the brain as a playful way to teach children about their mental health.
 With her background in public health, positive psychology and mindfulness Alice could see, not just in the world of research, but within the classroom she taught in, that the students with emotional regulation skills and an ability to bounce back were thriving.
-Alice now designs the content for the school program, delivers teacher wellbeing workshops and writes stories and blogs that aim to bring not only the animals more to life but also the world of positive psychology and wellbeing in schools and homes.
+Alice now designs the content for the school program, delivers teacher wellbeing workshops and writes stories and blogs that aim to bring what it means to be and feel mentally healthy to life in both homes and schools.

 As a passionate acupuncturist, Kristina knew there was a need not being met.
 She was seeing more and more younger patients in her clinic presenting with anxiety.
 These patients had the knowledge to look after their physical bodies but seemed at a loss as to what they could do for their minds.
 Kristina’s background in Chinese Medicine and Health Science gave her a great respect for the body and mind connection.
 Something was amiss and Kristina wanted to create an offering for her family, her patients and for others around the world to slow down, be more present, ponder joy, connect and practice the ingredients that develop resilience.

-Being surrounded by kids with big ideas and incredible opinions set Lisa on a path of podcast making.
+Lisa's podcast experience began at her son's school where she was surrounded by kids with big ideas and incredible opinions.
 After several years teaching primary ethics at her sons’ school, the seed was planted for ‘The Pod Squad’, a podcast-making workshop for school kids.

 Lisa is also a communications specialist with a passion for creating well-crafted messaging.
 She thrives in new social situations and loves bringing people together with purpose. firstname.lastname@example.org